R&I Security

 What is FIRS?

-The Foreign Influence Registration Scheme (FIRS) is a two-tier scheme aimed at strengthening the resilience of the UK political system against covert foreign influence andprovide greater assurance around the activities of certain foreign powers or entities that are a national security risk.
+The Foreign Influence Registration Scheme (FIRS) is a statutory two-tier scheme under the National Security Act 2023.
+It aims to strengthen the UK’s resilience against covert foreign influence and increase transparency around activities of foreign powers or entities that may pose a national security risk.

 How might this affect me?